splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

 Finally, proceed with the last steps:

 * Complete your authentication configuration as prompted.
 * Select your data sources:

-  * Regions.
+  * AWS Regions
   * Built-in and custom services.

 .. note:: Select :guilabel:`All built-in services` to import all data from built-in CloudWatch namespaces and ensure that built-in dashboards display automatically.